Film Spoilers and

 Club Dread (2004) (aka Broken Lizard's Club Dread)

-Director Jay Chandrasekhar's film was a combination horror-comedy spoof, including elements of the murder-mystery Ten Little Indians, bloody Friday the 13th slasher films, I Still Know What You Did Last Summer, stoner dialogue, a serious Scary Movie, low-brow raunchy comedies, Jimmy Buffett, and T&A of the Girls Gone Wild variety.
+Director Jay Chandrasekhar's film was a combination horror-comedy spoof, including elements of the murder-mystery And Then There Were None (1945), the series of bloody Friday the 13th slasher films, I Still Know What You Did Last Summer (1998), stoner dialogue, a serious Scary Movie (2000), low-brow raunchy comedies, Jimmy Buffett, and lots of T&A of the Girls Gone Wild variety.

 It told about a tropical Costa Rican beachfront vacation spot named Pleasure Island where has-been rock star owner Coconut Pete (Bill Paxton) and staff were plagued by a series of machete-murders.
 The staff were warned that they were not to tell the guests of the onslaught of killings, so the activities at the resort continued.
 Some of the murders seemed to match up to the lyrics of Coconut Pete's songs.